What is a Nuclear Equipment Operation Technician?

-List of Nuclear Equipment Operation Technician Job Duties
+A Day in the Life of a Nuclear Equipment Operation Technician

 - Apply safety tags to equipment needing maintenance.

 - Modify, devise, or maintain nuclear equipment used in operations.

 - Communicate with accelerator maintenance personnel to ensure readiness of support systems, such as vacuum, water cooling, or radio frequency power sources.